 Gasoline is a highly toxic substance composed mainly of hydrocarbons which are toxic to varying degrees.
 Typically, gasoline contains around 150 chemicals, the most toxic of these being benzene, toluene, ethylbenzene, and xylene.
 These are commonly known as BTEX compounds are exceedingly toxic.
-The EPA and OSHA impose and monitor strict regulations to reduce the instances of gasoline exposure to the environment or to humans.
+The EPA and OSHA impose and monitor strict regulations to reduce the instances of exposure to the environment or to humans.

 Gasoline exposure in humans occurs mainly by inhalation, ingestion, and dermal contact.